Nginx Setup¶

 When protecting multiple applications, use authorized domains to control which users can access which services.
 For example, you can restrict a developer to app.example.com while giving an operations engineer access to *.example.com.

-Defender Admin and Guard Pages¶
+Castellum Admin and Guard Pages¶

-# Website Defender admin and guard
+# Castellum admin and guard

 server {